Qualified lawyer opportunities

 If you are a national from a country outside the EEA or Switzerland, you may need a visa to work in the UK.
 You can check whether you need a UK visa on the UK Visas and Immigration website.

 There are around 2,300 lawyers providing civil advisory and litigation services to central goverment departments.

 The Government Legal Department (GLD) is the largest single provider of legal services within the government legal community.
-GLD currently employs around 1,800 lawyers who deliver advisory, commercial, employment and litigation services to the majority of Whitehall departments and to many other government organisations.
+GLD currently employs around 1,800 lawyers who deliver advisory, commercial, employment and litigation services to the majority of government departments.

 Lawyers work with their legal managers to develop their own career path.
 Lawyers aren’t expected to specialise in one area of law for their entire careers.

 Departments never assume that, because a lawyer has specialised in a particular field, they won’t have the capacity to take on a new challenge.
 Lawyers are encouraged to develop transferable skills which they can apply to the variety of legal work on offer.